-Laurie Giandomenico is the chief acceleration officer.
+Laurie Giandomenico is the vice president and chief acceleration officer.
 In this role, Laurie is responsible for establishing the mission and vision of MITRE Engenuity, and for overseeing execution of all MITRE Engenuity initiatives.

 Giandomenico has deep experience in technology innovation, and business strategy and delivery.
 She joined The MITRE Corporation in 1991 as a member of the technical staff.
 Giandomenico then attended graduate school before joining McKinsey & Company in 2000.
 She has worked in management consulting and brand and marketing strategy consulting for several large companies and brands including Bristol-Myers Squibb, eBay, Nestle, Schlumberger, Starbucks, Unilever, among others, as well as a number of mid-level technology companies.